dylan-foundry/concurrency/documentation/source/index.rst

 .. generic-function:: dequeue

+   Dequeue the next available item from the queue.

    :signature: dequeue (queue) => (object)

    :parameter queue: An instance of :class:`<queue>`.
    :value object: An instance of :drm:`<object>`.

+   :discussion:

+     Dequeue the next available item from the queue.

+     May signal :class:`<queue-interrupt>` or
+     :class:`<queue-stopped>` when the queue has
+     reached the respective state.

 .. generic-function:: enqueue

+   Enqueue a work item onto the queue.

    :signature: enqueue (queue object) => ()

    :parameter queue: An instance of :class:`<queue>`.
    :parameter object: An instance of :drm:`<object>`.

+   :discussion:

+     Enqueue a work item onto the queue.

+     May signal :class:`<queue-stopped>` when
+     the queue no longer accepts work.

 .. generic-function:: queue-name

+   Returns the name of the queue.

    :signature: queue-name (queue) => (name?)